Works as Counsellor / Psychotherapist at First Psychology Centre, Edinburgh.

 She believes in the unique potential within each child, young person and family and uses creative techniques such as art and play in her approach to faciliate a gentle, nuturing environment.
 She works collaboratively and transparently throughout the therapy process.

-Erica has a Diploma in Counselling Children and Young People; a Foundation Certificate in Art Therapy; and she is currently studying at post-graduate level with the Family Therapy Training Institute.
+Erica has a Diploma in Counselling Children and Young People; a Foundation Certificate in Art Therapy; and she has completed two years of training in Family Therapy and Systemic Practice.

 Erica is registered (and eligible for accreditation) with the British Association for Counselling and Psychotherapy (BACP).